jevko/experiments/README.md

 key [value]
 ```

-**Trees produced by decode are lossless**, i.e. they contain enough information to recreate the input *exactly*.
+**Trees produced by parse are lossless**, i.e. they contain enough information to recreate the input *exactly*.

 <!-- The top level of the tree includes characters for `open`, `close`, and `escape` -->

+## unparse

-Which brings us to `astToString` -- it performs the inverse operation, i.e. converts a syntax tree returned by `decode` back to a string.
-Because the tree allows recreating the input exactly, the composition of `decode` and `astToString` is equivalent to identity.
+Which brings us to `unparse` -- it performs the inverse operation, i.e. converts a syntax tree returned by `parse` back to a string.
+Because the tree allows recreating the input exactly, the composition of `parse` and `unparse` is equivalent to identity.
 In other words this composition is indempotent for conforming inputs.

+## stringify

+`stringify` translates a JavaScript value into a Jevko string.

+## astToJs

-`astToJs` converts a syntax tree returned by `decode` to a JavaScript value.
+`astToJs` converts a syntax tree returned by `parse` to a JavaScript value.

-Finally `encode` translates a JavaScript value into a Jevko string.

 ## AST to HTML

-`astToHtml` converts a parse tree returned by `decode` into HTML/XML, effectively translating a compact Jevko-based encoding of XML to XML itself.
+`astToHtml` converts a parse tree returned by `parse` into HTML/XML, effectively translating a compact Jevko-based encoding of XML to XML itself.
 For example the following Jevko string:

 ```
 [html][